aswingkumar/Data-Science_Case_Studies-/README.md

 1. Claim-Level Fraud Detection: Identifying anomalous claims that deviate from typical patterns, helping prevent financial losses from inflated or fabricated claims.
 2. Employee Fraud Detection: Using employee behavior patterns to flag suspicious activities, which strengthens internal controls and highlights potential misuse of authority by agents or adjusters.
 3. Employee-Vendor Collusion Detection: Leveraging network analysis to detect abnormal relationships between employees and vendors, identifying collusion that could compromise claim integrity.
 - This case study emphasizes the value of advanced data science techniques, from feature engineering and machine learning to network analysis, in building a robust fraud detection framework.
 With a comprehensive data science approach, insurance companies can greatly enhance their ability to detect and respond to fraudulent claims, thus safeguarding their financial resources and improving trust with their customer base.

+------To see the complete video explanations on this topics, check out the following link: https://youtu.be/MsFrcNm0xC0?si=jljUEmzPj9PX_DFj